Monchekin/gitlek-FWK4/README.md

-##How to make a Blockquote in markdown:
+##How to make a Blockquote in markdown, add ">" before the word you want to blockquote.

 >Blockquote